-Mr. Reckler has represented global financial institutions and their employees in connection with a number of recent high-stakes investigations and regulatory proceedings, including those related to alleged manipulation of financial benchmarks, the subprime mortgage market, and other alleged violations of federal securities laws.
-He also regularly represents clients in complex commercial disputes in both state and federal courts.
+Mr. Reckler regularly represents global financial institutions and their employees in connection with high-stakes investigations and regulatory proceedings.
+His past representations have included those related to alleged manipulation of financial benchmarks, the subprime mortgage market, and other alleged violations of federal securities laws.

 Mr. Reckler’s recent experience includes representing:

-- A major airline in connection with disputes arising out of contracts to purchase and finance airplanes
+- A major airline in disputes arising out of contracts to purchase and finance airplanes

 - A Swedish pharmaceutical company in connection with securities fraud claims brought in the Eastern District of New York

-- The Executive Chairman / Chief Technology Officer and CEO of Oracle Corporation in derivative litigation challenging Oracle’s US$9.3 billion acquisition of NetSuite, Inc.
+- Oracle’s executive chairman / chief technology officer and CEO in derivative litigation challenging Oracle’s US$9.3 billion NetSuite acquisition

-- A private equity firm in connection with a dispute about the post-closing purchase price adjustment for a US$1.6 billion acquisition
+- A private equity firm in a dispute about the post-closing purchase price adjustment for a US$1.6 billion acquisition

-- CrossFit, Inc., as plaintiff in a high-profile false advertising and unfair competition lawsuit against a key competitor
+- CrossFit, as plaintiff, in a high-profile false advertising and unfair competition lawsuit against a key competitor

 - A major petrochemical company in criminal and civil antitrust litigation, as well as civil litigation for fraud and breach of contract

-- The chief executive officer of a major healthcare company in connection with government investigations and civil suits related to stock option grant practices
+- A major healthcare company’s CEO in government investigations and civil suits related to stock-options grant practices

-- A major oil company in connection with state, federal, and international probes of the United Nations Oil-for-Food Programme
+- A major oil company in state, federal, and international probes of alleged kickbacks